geimsdin/laravel-deepl/README.md

 In the first case, the translation is performed with default settings.
 In the second case, the translation includes the formality option set to `less`.
 Even though both translations are for the same text and languages, they will produce different results and therefore be cached separately.

-This means that any change in the options (such as formality, splitSentences, preserveFormatting, etc.) will lead to a different cache entry.
+This means that any change in the options (such as `formality`, `splitSentences`, `preserveFormatting`, etc.) will lead to a different cache entry.
 Make sure to consider this when working with translations that require specific options, as the cache will reflect these variations.

 #### Example Usage